ankith26/My-PyChess/README.md

 - Added basic SinglePlayer.

 ## Features
-- Clean, easy to use GUI with a good homepage.
+- Clean, easy to use GUI with a good menu.
 - It allows users to make only valid moves.
 - It does not allow users to make moves that puts the users king at check.
 - It detects check, checkmate, stalemate and informs user.